MOHAMED-LAAGUILI/MOHAMED-LAAGUILI/README.md

   </h1>

   <p>
-   I’m a <strong>Full Stack Developer</strong> 🚀 from <strong>Morocco</strong> 🇲🇦 with a passion for building web and mobile applications.
+   I’m a <strong>Full Stack Software Developer</strong> 🚀 from <strong>Morocco</strong> 🇲🇦 with a passion for building web and mobile applications.
 I love solving complex challenges through creative solutions and have a growing curiosity about artificial intelligence.
 Let’s build something amazing together! 💡
   </p>

 </div>